guiweber/GroundTruth-PCB/help.md

 | `X` | Toggle selection mode |

 Behavior:
+- When activated, annotations can be selected by clicking on them
+- Selected annotations can be edited in various ways
 - Disables annotation mode
 - Clears pending drawing state
 - Toggles selection mode on/off